yuede/yuede.github.io/_pages/about.md

 News
 ======

+[Dec.
+2023] : Our paper on protecting workers’ location privacy via Geo-obfuscation is accepted to [EDBT \'24](https://dastlab.github.io/edbticdt2024/).
+Congrats to Dr. Qiu and Sourabh!

 [Sep.
 2023] : Welcome Dr. Xing Gao from University of Delaware to give us a talk and visit our lab!

 [Sep.
 2023] : Our paper on graph-based binary code similarity detection, HermesSim, is accepted to [USENIX Security \'24](https://www.usenix.org/conference/usenixsecurity24).
 Congrats to Haojie and other collaborators!